 A Tale of Birth and Rebirth, of Finding Passion in Pain

-This past Saturday would have been my father’s 51st birthday, were he still alive.
-It’s also the day that my investment career officially started six years ago.
+Yesterday would have been my father’s 52nd birthday, were he still alive.
+It’s also the day that my investment career officially started seven years ago.
 As I was reflecting upon this date’s dual meaning, I felt compelled to share its significance with you.

 I often get asked how I changed course from the pre-medical path I was previously on to my career now in the investment world.
 The answer I give usually includes this story.